wadesalazar/open-vds/README.md

 Much like on Linux its possible to generate a project in a build folder and build it using native tools.
 To generate a Visual Studio solution make a build directory in the OpenVDS folder and change current directory to the build folder.
-Either use `$ cmake ..` or launch cmake-gui and generate a visual studio solution.
+Either use `$ cmake ..` or launch cmake-gui and generate a Visual Studio solution.

 OpenVDS also supports using the cmake integration in Visual Studio.
 Open Visual Studio and use the "Open a local folder" to open the OpenVDS folder.